marcelmaatkamp/docker-tor-hidden-service/README.md

-# docker-tor-hidden-service with client authorization.
+# Docker Tor Hidden Service with Client Authorization.

-Create a tor hidden service with a link with client authorization enabled (see _HiddenServiceAuthorizeClient_ in the tor manual).
+Added functionality from https://github.com/cmehay/docker-tor-hidden-service to create a tor hidden service with client authorization enabled (see _HiddenServiceAuthorizeClient_ in the tor manual).

 ## Setup

-Create a `docker-compose.yml` with the services, in this case a `hello` service and a `hidden` service which makes hello a hidden service:
+Create a `docker-compose.yml` with the services.
+In this case a `hello`-service and a `hidden`-service which makes hello container a hidden service:
 ```yaml
 version: '2'
 services: